-Nice is a mixture of grit and opulence drenched with lots of sunshine.
-While the beaches and corso are the places to be and be seen, it’s the winding cobblestone lanes of the old town you’ll want to get lost in and find your own little piece of Nice.
+Nice is a mixture of grit and opulence drenched with loads of sunshine.
+While the beaches and promenade are the places to be and be seen, it’s the winding cobblestone lanes of the old town you’ll want to get lost in and find your own little piece of Nice.

-Here is our list of things to do in Nice that will keep you busy for a few days on this world famous coastline.
+Here is my list of things to do in Nice that will keep you busy for a few days on this world famous coastline.

 Promenade des Anglais

 From the Promenade des Anglais you can enjoy the sunshine, beautiful views of the sea and the gorgeous Baie des Anges.
 The Promenade stretches for 7km along the coastline and in the summer is packed with people taking a stroll, riding their bikes or rollerblading.

 You can walk the promenade or for something a bit more active, why not hire rollerblades, a bike or even a segway to experience this beautiful part of the city.

 Address: The Promenade runs right along the beaches at Nice.

 One of the quintessential Nice experiences is to spend at least a few hours on the beach.
 There are many big, small, private or secluded beaches in and around Nice but for a short term visitor you can’t go past the stretch of beach right on the edge of the Old Town.

 If you can’t handle sitting or laying on the pebbles that make up the beach, then there are private areas where you can pay €10-20 for a comfortable padded sun lounger and umbrella.
 There is even food and drink service right to your seat!